wanted2/caineng.in/www/_posts/2021-03-06-animal-vision-series-part-1.md

 * Methods to adapt to new domains in farming such as Transfer Learning and Domain Adaptation.
 * Image enhancement methods such as de-raining, super-resolution, .etc.
 * Applications such as Dog counting, animal crowd density estimation, anomaly detection.
+The objective of this course is to build a proper Animal Vision system which will be described below.

 <!--more-->